Antitrust Issues in Renewable Energy

 Most deals are not challenged under the antitrust laws.
 For deals filed under the antitrust merger notification laws (discussed in the next section), fewer than 3% of all deals and 4% of energy deals receive a formal antitrust investigation, and only about half that number are blocked or subjected to substantial remedies, such as divestitures.
 Nevertheless, a renewables dealmaker should consider whether the deal will be cleared quickly or whether it might face a long antitrust investigation.
-To assess harm, authorities in the United States use the Vertical Merger Guidelines (a revision of which is in draft form as of this writing in 20203) and the Horizontal Merger Guidelines,4 both of which focus on how much a deal increases concentration in a properly defined market, and whether there exists “merger specific harm.”
+To assess harm, authorities in the United States have used the Vertical Merger Guidelines3 and the Horizontal Merger Guidelines4 both of which focus on how much a deal increases concentration in a properly defined market, and whether there exists “merger specific harm.”
 “Harm” in this context means negative impact on price, quantity, or quality, and “merger specific” means caused by the merger, and only by the merger.
 Harm that already exists before the merger, or would happen regardless of the merger, is not merger specific and is not properly the subject of merger investigations.
-Happily, the FTC and DOJ enforcers as a rule do not use merger review as an opportunity to hold up dealmakers in service of political or industrial policy goals—they pride themselves on addressing economic harm, alone.
+Typically, the FTC and DOJ enforcers as a rule do not use merger review as an opportunity to hold up dealmakers in service of political or industrial policy goals—they pride themselves on addressing economic harm, alone.

 The agencies’ guidelines explain that a properly defined market (sometimes referred to as an “antitrust market” for these purposes) has both a “product” and “geographic” component, meaning what a company sells (or buys) and over what distance it is able to sell it.
 Less well known is that the “product” market can be narrowed substantially by the preference of customers, a factor that may be highly important to the renewables industry.
 For example, situations may exist where customers have a specific demand for green energy, in which case those customers will not consider fossil fuel energy to be an acceptable substitute even though at a physics level the electrons in the transmission line are indistinguishable.
 In this case, a market may be defined as narrowly as “green energy,” meaning that an authority could assert harm from a renewables merger even though plenty of competition from fossil fuel energy exists.
 To avoid being surprised by narrow market definitions that could increase the chances of a long merger investigation, renewables investors should consider carefully any unique customer preferences that may apply.